Opensource general-purpose portable 3D scanner application.

 - Capture - allow to get shots and records of the environment

-- General mode - you can take pointclouds capturing your surrounding with a proper positioning of the shots (gyroscope or arcore positioning).
+- General mode you can take pointclouds capturing your surroundings with a proper positioning of the shots (gyroscope or arcore positioning).

 - List of the captured